candidtim/LikeANative/README.md

 The application is a command line tool.
 When run, it replaces the text in the clipboard with a corrected version.

-For instance, to execute from the command line directly from the source directory:
+For instance, to execute in the command line directly from the source directory:

     swift run LikeNativeCLI --lang LANG